How to protect your privacy on an iPhone?

 Change your default search engine

 On Safari, the default search engine is Google.
-If this one is still the best, most of the time you will have equally satisfactory results using DuckDuckGo, a search engine that respects the privacy of its users by not logging their queries.
+While Google is still the best, most of the time you'll get just as satisfactory results with DuckDuckGo, a search engine that respects its users' privacy by not logging their queries.
 To select DuckDuckGo, go to "Settings", then "Safari" and finally "Search Engine".

 Safari_with_DuckDuckGo